 9. Store food properly.
 Read about the six enemies of food storage and plan accordingly.
+Moisture and bugs can be a more common problem in a SHTF situation.
 Purchase food in bulk then package and store dry goods for the long term in Mylar bags with oxygen absorbers.
 Or shop at dependable vendors such as Emergency Essentials for foods that are already safely packaged for long term emergency use.
 You will be surprised at the many options available to you.

 10. Depend on yourself, not the government, to take care of you.
 No list would be complete without reminding you that you need to rely upon yourself, and not others to tend to your needs if a disaster or other major catastrophic event occurs.
 Your neighbors, who have not prepared, may be downright hostile and the government, while well-intentioned, may take some time to get needed supplies to your area.
 Analyze the potential for disaster in your geographical area (earthquake, wild fires, floods, tornado, hurricane) and have a plan that you can implement should you need to shelter in place or evacuate.

 Getting Started: What Foods To Stash Back First

 A lot of foods that store well are very inexpensive compared to a lot of the mass produced convienence foods so many people consume.
 You can make a variety of meals by putting back some basics and then dressing them up.

 - Dried Beans